ProgrammeVitam/vitam-ui/ui/ui-frontend-common/README.md

 Test your new version in all the apps and check that everything is okay.
 Make changes to the applications if necessary.

-Use the right npmrc for common publication.
+Use the right npmrc for common publication to publish in npm-private-release.

 Run `npm run publish-dist` to publish on the nexus repository.